-Duke Magnus and Lady Susanna’s passion lay at the university at Stockholm, where he, like Stiletto, had a special library.
-Unfortunately, their particular library, and home, had been destroyed in the parallel universe Earth that had been blown up by The Rabbit.
-In this universe there would be another Magnus and Susanna in Stockholm.
+Duke Magnus and Lady Susanna’s passion lay at the university at Stockholm, where the duke, like Stiletto, had a special library.
+Unfortunately, their particular library, and home, had been destroyed in the parallel universe of the Earth that had been blown up by The Rabbit.
+In this universe, there would be another Magnus and Susanna in Stockholm.

-In future days everyone is fitted with inbuilt neural translators, so the myriad lifeforms of the universe can communicate, so it had been a simple affair for Stiletto to fashion the friends with the ability to speak Latin and Egyptian, although with a Roman accent, as they would be posing as tourists, which of course, they were.
+In future days everyone is fitted with inbuilt neural translators, so the myriad lifeforms of the universe can communicate with each other, so it had been a simple affair for Stiletto to fashion his friends with the ability to speak Latin and Egyptian, although with a Roman accent, as they would be posing as tourists, which of course, they were.

-It was true that the Girl with the red hair had also had her planet blown up, but she had shifted effortlessly back into the Sweden of this universe by eliminating her parallel self.
-In fact, being essentially a good person, although she had chosen to serve The Rabbit, she had arranged for her to have a new life on an Earth colony in the future.
+It was true that the Girl with the Red Hair had also had her planet blown up, but she had shifted effortlessly back into the Sweden of this universe by seemingly eliminating her parallel self.
+In fact, being essentially a good person, although she had chosen to serve The Rabbit, she had arranged for her parallel self to have a new life on an Earth colony in the future.

-The Girl with the red hair, now fully recovered from being shot at the Fitzwilliam, was struggling to keep up with the events of the last few months.
-Recruited by The Rabbit, she had witnessed the destruction of the Earth only to return to a carbon copy of her previous existence.
+The Girl with the Red Hair, now fully recovered from being shot by Stiletto at the Fitzwilliam, was struggling to keep up with the events of the last few months.
+Recruited by The Rabbit, she had witnessed the destruction of the Earth, only to return to a carbon copy of her previous existence.
 The Rabbit was an enigma, but serving him was fun, and it transpired she had a talent for mayhem on a cosmic scale.

-Lady Bane had got bored in the Library, and she and Stiletto were exploring the adjacent streets.
-They passed easily as Romans for Egypt was part of the Empire and Alexandria was full of merchants and military, but for all his wisdom, Stiletto had forgotten about slaves.
+Lady Bane, a woman of spontaneity and action, had got bored in the Library, and she and Stiletto were exploring the adjacent streets.
+They passed easily as Romans, for Egypt was part of the Empire and Alexandria was full of merchants and military, but for all his wisdom, Stiletto had forgotten about slaves.
 No noble Roman lady would be out and about without personal attendants easing the way.

 Stiletto and Sarah had been marked, but marked as what?
 The beggar with the scarred face knew they were wrong but didn’t know why.
 Clearly, they were noble Romans, but unlike any he had ever seen.